Stock Checker

 The SSG-2 are the short gloves, and they are internally stitched.
 These are a lightweight set of gloves that utilise breathable fabric for maximum cooling.
 The internal stitching makes them mould nicely to your fingers and allows for a good range of flexibility.

 The LSG-2 are IMB’s long-stitched gloves.
-They utilise the same lightweight breathable fabric, but come in a longer design that covers the wrist and lower forearm.
-Both glove designs can be purchased with external stitching if you would rather have the extra comfort and don’t mind the reduced flexibility.
+They use the same lightweight, breathable fabric but have a longer design that covers the wrist and lower forearm.
+Both glove designs can be purchased with external stitching if you prefer extra comfort but don’t mind the reduced flexibility.

 One of the perks of choosing IMB gloves is that you can personalise your own gloves.
 You can choose from a wide range of designs, including our own Sim Racing Setup designed gloves.
 Whichever glove design you choose, you can add your own name, number and country flag which is pretty neat, especially if you create content or stream while sim racing.